Note: TAE40116 has now been superseded by the new TAE40122

 10 Days Face to Face (via a virtual classroom using Zoom) + work to complete afterwards

 - Courses are being run via remote learning using the video conferencing platform, Zoom.
 Our remote course is run in a similar way to our classroom-based course.
 Each day is led by one of our experienced trainers.
 Students are supported throughout the day by their trainer.
 They engage in a variety of learning activities and also have time to work on assessments.
-The main difference with remote learning is everyone will be in a virtual classroom.
+The main difference with remote learning is everyone will be in a virtual classroom for the full course.

 - Help Days are dedicated to revision, consolidation and time for one-on-one tuition.
 Whilst enrolled in our course, students can attend as many Help Days as needed.
-Students book into our Help Days on Zoom, to work with a trainer.
+Students book in to work with a trainer one on one via Zoom.

 - Vocational placement is not required with our course.

-- Delivery of all practical training sessions and any group assessment activities are completed in-class.
+- Delivery of all practical training sessions and any group assessment activities are completed in-class within the 10 days.

 - We use integrated assessments.
 This means less work for you.